 The biggest determining factor in how child custody is determined considering the best interests of the child.

-When it comes to child custody, focusing on the best interest of the child means that all decisions are made to foster and encourage the child’s security, happiness, emotional development, and mental health.
+When it comes to child custody laws in Georgia, focusing on the best interest of the child means that all decisions are made to foster and encourage the child’s security, happiness, emotional development, and mental health.

 What is in the best interest of the child affects all child custody and child visitation decisions.